 - Dispel some male grooming myths.

-For example, they could provide tips on getting that holiday 6-pack, nutritional advice or step-by-step guides on exercises for your salon social media and website.
+They provide tips on getting that holiday 6-pack, nutritional advice or step-by-step exercise guides for your salon social media and website.

-You return the compliment and post holiday hair care advice, shaving tips or how to grooming guides on their social media.
-You’re positioning your salon or spa as a trusted expert and to a whole new audience.
+You return the compliment with holiday hair care advice, shaving tips or ‘how to’ grooming guides on their social media.
+You’re positioning your salon or spa as a trusted expert to a brand new local audience.

-4. Make it easy to buy Father’s Day gifts from your business
+#4.
+Make it easy to buy Father’s Day gifts from your salon

 Dads are notoriously tricky to buy presents for.
 Another pair of socks anyone?